January 13, 2017 (Updated: May 4, 2023)

 As in any relationship, it’s important to decide what you can offer the other person.
 It may be that you introduce one influential person to another, that you’ll exchange ideas, or that you’ll promote the other person’s work on your own page.
 Whatever the case, it’s helpful to name — and give — what you can to the relationship.

-Remember, these tips can help you transform from being “just a writer” to being a professional business person with copious amounts of writing work in your queue.
+Remember, these tips can help you transform from being “just a writer” to being a professional businessperson with a large volume of writing work in your queue.
 Concentrate on giving clients more of what they want, promoting your ability to do so, and then nurturing the relationships you develop along the way.